omeka/classic-enduser/docs/Plugins/ExhibitBuilder.md

-The Exhibit Builder plugin allows you to develop online exhibits, or special web pages, that combine items from your Omeka archive and may include narrative text.
+The Exhibit Builder plugin allows you to develop online exhibits, or special web pages, that combine items from your Omeka Classic site and may include narrative text.

-Exhibits are composed of pages, generally an initial page that introduces your exhibit and subsequent pages composed of the items from your Omeka database that you wish to highlight and/or relate to each other.
+Exhibits are composed of pages, generally an initial page that introduces your exhibit and subsequent pages composed of the items from your Omeka Classic database that you wish to highlight and/or relate to each other.
 Exhibit Builder exhibits may be as short as one page or consist of multiple pages.
 You can make the pages of an exhibit hierarchical.

 The layout of exhibits in Exhibit Builder 3.x is highly customizable, with the pages composed of smaller units called blocks.
 There are three content block types which come with Exhibit Builder 3.x: file with text, gallery, and text block.